top of page

 Medications

 • Stimulants are FDA controlled medications that are comprised of methylphenidate or amphetamine.
 Although they are the most commonly prescribed medication for ADHD, they are highly regulated drugs due to their abuse potential.
 These medications work by allowing more of the neurotransmitters norepinephrine and dopamine to be available for neuron use.
+Side effects are common and include: irritability, trouble falling asleep, and weight issues.

 • Non-stimulants are non-controlled medications that also work to allow neurotransmitters such as norepinephrine and dopamine but are slower in onset of action than their stimulant counterparts.
 These are a good choice for those wanting the medication in their system for longer periods or if stimulants are not a good choice due to health problems or difficulties in maintaining compliance with controlled drugs.